Park Bo-ram (director)

 Park Bo-ram is a South Korean television director best known for the crime drama series Through the Darkness.
-In 2022, the show won the Best Drama Award in the Best Drama Series category at the 27th Asian Television Awards.
-In 2023, it was selected as a finalist in the Crime Drama Category at the New York Festivals: TV and Film Awards.
+In 2022, the show won the Best Drama Series award at the 27th Asian Television Awards.
+The following year, it was named a finalist in the Crime Drama category at the New York Festivals TV & Film Awards.

 Early life

 Park is a native of Daegok Village, Changseon-myeon, Namhae.
 She graduated from Changseon Middle School and High School and then majored in economics at Seoul National University.
 While studying, Park continued to pursue her interest in dramas and films through her participation in club activities.
 Park earnestly decided on her career path and dreamed of joining a broadcasting station.
 In 2013, Park applied to the SBS public recruitment test.

 Career

+Career beginning

-After passing SBS public recruitment batch 2013, Park started her career as SBS drama crew.
-In 2019, She worked as Assistant Director in Team B of Park Jae-beom's justice trilogy The Fiery Priest, as well as Season 1 telenovela The Penthouse: War in Life in 2021.
+After passing SBS's public recruitment in 2013, Park began her career as a member of the network's drama production crew.
+She first served as an assistant director for the 2014 drama special Wonderful Day in October.

+In 2019, she worked as an assistant director for Team B on The Fiery Priest, which is part of screenwriter Park Jae-beom's "justice trilogy."
+She followed this by working on the first season of the drama series The Penthouse: War in Life in 2021.